Wednesday, 8 Jul 2026

 President Whitmore’s Independence Day Speech (1996)

-President Whitmore's Independence Day Speech (1996) (Image Credits: Unsplash)
+President Whitmore's Independence Day Speech (1996) (Image Credits: Pixabay)

-President Whitmore’s Independence Day Speech (1996) (Image Credits: Unsplash)
+President Whitmore’s Independence Day Speech (1996) (Image Credits: Pixabay)

 President Thomas J. Whitmore’s speech in Independence Day has become one of the most iconic film moments of the last 50 years.
 While the movie can be polarizing, some people can’t get enough of it, others hope to never see it again.
 Still, it’s hard to find anyone who truly hates the speech and that moment in the film.
 Bill Pullman delivers it with something close to raw physical urgency, which is partly why it never stops working.